Chris McAlister: Postseason

+Coaching career

+McAlister has been the defensive backs coach with the Louisville Kings since the 2026 season.
+He is one of five members of the Super Bowl XXXV Champion Ravens on the ballclub's coaching staff along with Chris Redman, Jamie Sharper, Brad Jackson and Tony Banks.

 Personal life

 Chris McAlister's father, James McAlister, also played in the NFL for three seasons for the New England Patriots and Philadelphia Eagles during the 1970s.
 McAlister is divorced and has one daughter.
 McAlister was married for three months.